BlinkTagInc/gtfs-to-html/README.md

 ### requestDropoffSymbol

 {String} The symbol used to indicate that riders must request to be dropped off at a stop.
 Defaults to `†`.
+To avoid having this symbol used in timetables, set it to `null`.

 ```
     "requestDropoffSymbol": "†"